mindset-dojo/mindset-dojo.github.io/_insights/2025/kyle-ingersoll/2025-12-06-college-on-hill.md

 And he saw the shape of his own plan for what it was:

-* Use the Tower’s Ring to grind through a course load his body had already rejected,
+* Use the Tower’s Ring to grind through a course load his autistic-and-ADHD body had already rejected,
 * to force open a college that criticized empire,
 * so he could more efficiently climb toward serving that empire somewhere else.

 The hypocrisy wasn’t just institutional.
 It was his: seeking a place that taught critique of the Labyrinth, while plotting to use that critique as a polished passport deeper into it.

 The first time the Hill’s door closed, his body had said no while his mind still idolized the place.
-Now, with the memory of the Ring still echoing in his chest, his conscience joined in.
+Now, with the Ring’s weight and his own Shadow still lingering, his conscience joined in.

 He let the ladder go.
 He let the Hill remain on the horizon—a place he could respect, but no longer chase as his salvation.